-DB: Well, in so far as it has been known and may project into the future and so on.
+DB: Yes, in that it has been known, and may project into the future, and so on.

-K: Of course, the future, past.
-Knowledge is time.
-Through time it has acquired knowledge.
-Science, mathematics, whatever it is, philosophy - I read philosophy, I read this or that.
-So the whole movement of knowledge is involved in time.
-Right?
-See what it.
+K: Of course, the future, the past.
+Knowledge - science, mathematics, whatever it is - is acquired through time.
+I read philosophy, I read this or that, and the whole movement of knowledge involves time.
+See what I mean!

-DB: Well not only that, but I think that we say man has taken a wrong turn and has got caught in this kind of knowledge, which is dominated by time because it is psychological knowledge.
+DB: I think we are saying that man has taken a wrong turn and got caught in this kind of knowledge, which is dominated by time because it has become psychological knowledge.

 K: Yes.
 So he lives in time.